 What Is Company Culture?

-Whether you see innovation, customer service, social responsibility, or any variety of other characteristics as the driving values behind your company, it’s important that all your employees understand and care about those values as well.
+Whether you see innovation, customer service, social responsibility, or any other characteristics as the driving values behind your company, it’s important that your employees understand and care about those values as well.

 Finding officers who identify with your culture ensures that they will appropriately represent your company in the field.
 They will be able to better communicate with clients they come in contact with, and they will be more dedicated to the organization, increasing employee and client satisfaction.
 When culture is weak or an employee doesn’t identify with the values in place, they are much more likely to function for themselves and not the greater good of the company.
 This can cause performance issues, higher turnover, client dissatisfaction, and supervisor frustration.

 Role of Company Culture in Attracting Qualified Employees